Guides & How To's

 Users Have High Levels of Responsibility

-As blockchain cuts out the middleman when sending a payment, the user is presented with a “digital wallet” or private key which they will use for their transactions.
+Blockchain eliminates the middleman in payment processing, giving users a “digital wallet” or private key to use for their transactions.
 It is the responsibility of the owner to look after this key and keep it private.

 If a user loses their key, they will not be able to access their wallet ever again.
 This poses issues for less tech-savvy people who may have more chance of making a mistake.